ConvertKit Pricing – Is It Worth The List Growth Of 16K?

-Both are good, but Active Campaign is a more robust solution that does a lot more than email marketing.
+Both are good, but Active Campaign is a more robust solution that has a lot more features than email marketing.

 If you need CRM functionality, lead segmentation, SMS marketing, lead scoring, and other sophisticated functions, Active Campaign is more suited for you.
 But if you’re a blogger, author, or podcaster who is only interested in a great email marketing solution, ConvertKit is ideal.

 In a nutshell, Active Campaign has a lot of features that relate to how to automate most of your marketing activity as an online entrepreneur.
 In comparison with ConvertKit their multi-choice of triggers and events to set in an automation campaign is far more developed.
 You don’t have that complexity with ConvertKit which is focused solely on email marketing for bloggers and their ilk.

 You can use MailChimp for free if you have less than 2000 subscribers.
 It compares favorably with ConvertKit, but it’s list-based, while the latter is tag-based.
 Tag-based tools offer greater value because the tag system helps you track a lot of interesting stats, which you can leverage to improve your business.

 Mailchimp sends everybody to “the list.”
 You cannot put subscribers in segments that reveal their preferences and behavior, only apply tags post subscription or on import.
 Mailchimp will allow you to have multiple lists based on the plan paid, which makes the handling of the list time-consuming.
 Also, you pay by the numbers of subscribers, and having one contact in multiple lists will count as many times you copied the same contact.

 Mailchimp does have it’s advantages, though.
 It offers beautiful ready to use templates, while ConvertKit does not.
 Being a text-focused email provider, ConvertKit has better deliverability than Mailchimp.